-Module H introduces students to insurance billing and provides an in-depth exposure to diagnostic and procedural coding.
+gain working knowledge of concepts related to patient reception in the medical office and preparing for the day.
+They discuss the importance of professional behavior in the workplace.
+Students learn what it takes to become an office manager and the responsibilities an office manager has to the office, the staff, and the physician.
+Students coding.
 Students gain working knowledge of the major medical insurances and claims form processing.
 They are introduced to types and sources of insurance, health insurance basics, traditional insurance plans, managed care, Medicare, Medicaid, military carriers, and Worker's Compensation and Disability insurance.
 This module covers the format of the ICD-9-CM manual, the CPT-4 and HCPCS manuals, and their relationship to the process of insurance claims submission.
 Patient expectations of the medical practice in regard to billing and collections and patient confidentiality are covered.
 Students gain knowledge of how to enter patient information and schedule appointments electronically, along with processing insurance claims both manually and electronically.
 Students continue to develop basic clinical skills by taking vital signs, obtaining blood samples, and preparing and administering injections.
 Out-of-class activities will be assigned and assessed as part of this module.
+Lecture

 Lecture Hours: 40 Clinical Lab Hours: 30 Computer Lab Hours: 10 Outside Hours: 20 Prerequisite: MAINTRO